acdh-oeaw/apis-paas-theme/README.md

 for the FEATURED COLLECTION feature, add the constant to your custom settings-file:
 `FEATURED_COLLECTION_NAME = "FEATURED"`
 and add a Person to this collection

+Provide a string matching the `text.kind` you'd like to display as 'main_text' in your custom settings-file:
+`MAIN_TEXT_NAME = "ÖBL Haupttext"`